 - Docker installed and on the PATH of the same machine.

-- Under the “Available” tab, select and install these plugins:
+- Under the Available tab, select and install the Parasoft Findings plugin.

-- In the configuration menu which appears, scroll down to Source Code Management and select Git.
+- In the configuration menu that appears, scroll down to Source Code Management and select Git.
 Add this URL to the Repo URL field: https://github.com/sdebrosse/soatest-automation-example.git.
 All other fields can be left with their default values.

-- You can click on the running job on the left and then view live console output:
+- You can click on the running job on the left and then view the live console output.